- About this page

 Stem Cell Therapy For Retinitis Pigmentosa

-In some situations, treatment for retinitis pigmentosa may include stem cell therapy, also known as gene therapy.
+In some situations, recomendations for the treatment for retinitis pigmentosa may include stem cell therapy, also known as gene therapy.
 This treatment entails an injection directly into the retina.
 During stem cell therapy the injected fluid detaches the retina.
 The retina then settles after the liquid is absorbed by the retinal cells.
-These therapies are extremely expensive, and when they do bring some improvement of vision, it does not last.
+These therapies are extremely expensive, involve risk, and when they do bring some improvement of vision, it does not last, since nothing has been done to address the problems at the root of the disease that lead to degeneration.

 Nutritional Therapy For Retinitis Pigmentosa

-Getting sufficient vitamins and nutrients may also be an effective retinitis pigmentosa treatment for some.
+Getting sufficient vitamins and nutrients may also be an additional retinitis pigmentosa treatment for some.
 A prescribed regimen of heart-healthy oils and Omega-3 fatty acids have been shows to provide benefits to people diagnosed with retinitis pigmentosa.
+As in all of the degenerative retinal diseases, supplements can only slow the progression of the disease.
+They do not stop it, nor will they restore lost vision.

 If you've recently been diagnosed with retinitis pigmentosa or another disease causing blindness, be sure to request our study, “The TRUTH Your Eye Doctor Isn’t Telling You” for more information on tackling this challenge to your vision.